White Sands National Park: Geography

 New Mexico’s White Sands photomap, December 26, 2022.
 Photo from ISS.

 White Sands National Park is located in southern New Mexico, on the north side of U.S. Route 70 approximately 15 mi southwest of Alamogordo and 52 mi northeast of Las Cruces, in western Otero County and northeastern Doña Ana County.
 The closest commercial airport is in El Paso, Texas, about 85 mi away.
 The park is situated in the Tularosa Basin with elevations ranging from 3887 ft at Lake Lucero, to 4116 ft at a former military site called NE 30.

 The park's primary feature is the field of white sand dunes composed of gypsum crystals.
 The gypsum dunefield is the largest of its kind on Earth.
 The park protects 115 mi2 of the 275 mi2 dunefield, about 42%, while the remaining 160 mi2 are located to the north within White Sands Missile Range.
-The depth of gypsum sand across the entire field is about 30 ft below the interdunal surface, while the tallest dunes are about 60 ft high.
+The depth of gypsum sand across the entire field is about 30 ft below the interdunal surface.
+At the same time, the tallest dunes are about 60 ft high.
 About 4.5 billion short tons (4.1 billion metric tons) of gypsum sand fill the dunefield, which formed about 7,000–10,000 years ago.

-Total park acreage is 148,588 acre which includes a net 4855 acre added in 2019 when the national park designation modified the boundaries between the park and the missile range.
+Total park acreage is 148,588 acre, which includes a net 4855 acre added in 2019 when the national park designation modified the boundaries between the park and the missile range.
 The missile range borders the park on all sides, with a cooperative use area designated in the park's western portion where public access is only allowed by permit.
 The cooperative use area includes most of the Alkali Flat region in the park's northwestern quadrant, as well as Lake Lucero and dome dunes in the southwestern quadrant.
-The San Andres Mountains rise beyond the park's western boundary, while Holloman Air Force Base is a short distance to the east.
+The San Andres Mountains rise beyond the park's western boundary.
+At the same time, Holloman Air Force Base is a short distance to the east.
 A rock formation called the Twin Buttes is located to the south on land administered by the Bureau of Land Management.